AlexGilleran/jsx-control-statements/README.md

 [![Build Status](https://travis-ci.org/AlexGilleran/jsx-control-statements.svg?branch=master)](https://travis-ci.org/AlexGilleran/jsx-control-statements) [![Coverage Status](https://coveralls.io/repos/AlexGilleran/jsx-control-statements/badge.svg?branch=master&service=github)](https://coveralls.io/github/AlexGilleran/jsx-control-statements?branch=master) [![npm version](https://img.shields.io/npm/v/jsx-control-statements.svg?style=flat)](https://www.npmjs.com/package/jsx-control-statements)

-If you are used dedicated templating libraries like Handlebars it might come as surprise to you that JSX is missing one important part which every other template language contains, i.e. control statements.
-This is by design since JSX by itself is not a templating library but just syntactic sugar.
-It only takes care of transforming XMLish expressions into JavaScript expressions.
+*JSX-Control-Statements* is a Babel plugin that extends JSX to add basic control statements: **conditionals** and **loops**.

-*JSX-Control-Statements* extends JSX to allow for the essential control statements: **conditionals** and **loops**.
+It does so by transforming component-like control statements to their JavaScript counterparts - e.g. `<If condition={condition()}>Hello World!</If>` becomes `condition() ?
+'Hello World!' : null`.

-It does so by transforming component-like elements (e.g. `<If>` and `<For>`) to their JavaScript counterparts.
-Hence it is following the spirit of JSX by only adding syntactic sugar.
+Developers who are accustomed to using JavaScript templating libraries like Handlebars are often surprised that there's no built-in looping or conditional syntax.
+This is by design - JSX by is not a templating library, it's declarative syntactic sugar over functional JavaScript expressions.
+JSX Control Statements follows the same principle - it provides a component-like syntax that keeps your `render` functions neat and readable, but desugars into clean, readable JavaScript.

 The only dependency *JSX-Control-Statements* relies upon is *Babel*.
 It is compatible with React and React Native.

-## A Note on Transformation and Alternative Solutions
+### A Note on Transformation and Alternative Solutions
 It appears to be pretty easy to implement **conditionals as React component**, which is underlined by the amount of libraries which have taken this approach.
 However, all of them suffer from the same major caveat: A React component will always evaluate all of its properties including the component body.
 Hence the following example will fail for